The essential guide to learning to drive in Dartford

 2. Be aware of terms and conditions

 Make sure you read the fine print when you’re researching driving schools in Dartford.
-Some schools can have attractive introductory offers like 5 lessons for £100.
-But these offers are often restricted to ‘new’ learners, meaning anyone who hasn’t passed the theory test yet.
+Some schools can have attractive introductory offers like 5 lessons for £100, but will restrict the usage of these hours to very specific times.
+Always read any terms and conditions on special offer and discounted bundles.

 If things don’t work out with your chosen instructor, you’ll want to be able to switch instructors without any hassle.
 Not every school in Dartford will let you do this, so choose a school where switching instructor is pain-free.